Sam Wang (neuroscientist)

-Samuel "Sam" Sheng-Hung Wang (born 1967) is a Taiwanese-American professor, neuroscientist, psephologist and author.
+Samuel Sheng-Hung Wang (born 1967) is a Taiwanese-American professor, neuroscientist, psephologist, author, and politician.
 He is known as the co-author of the books Welcome to Your Brain and Welcome to Your Child's Brain, as well as the Princeton Election Consortium psephology website.
 Wang also gives talks about child brain development, autism, politics, and gerrymandering on television and radio, to academic audiences and for the general public.
+On January 27, 2026, Wang announced he would seek the Democratic nomination for New Jersey's 12th congressional district in 2026.

 Early life and education

 Wang was raised in Riverside, California, to a Taiwanese American family.
 His parents emigrated from Taiwan to the United States in the 1960s.
 He attended the California Institute of Technology and graduated in 1986 with a B.S. in physics with honors at the age of 19, making him the youngest member of his graduating class.
 He went on to earn a PhD in neuroscience at Stanford University.